Samw662/Samw662/README.md

 ### :smiling_face_with_three_hearts: Support me

 I try to reply to everyone.
-Me love helping people
+I love helping people
 You can use any of my tools or projects for free.
 If you need help or want to develop with me, contact me. 😁

 ###

-- Mi appreciate dat! :jamaica::heart:
 - Thank you! :us::heart:
 - Gracias! :costa_rica::heart: